-Jigsaw PSHE and Discovery RE: How they contribute to 2019 Ofsted Framework
+Jigsaw PSHE and Discovery RE: How they contribute to 2019 Education Inspection Framework

-At the end of this document you will also find an audit tool for schools who are not using Jigsaw PSHE to assist in their planning and preparation for the implementation of statutory Relationships and Sex Education and Health Education from September 2020.
+At the end of this document you will also find an audit tool for schools who are not using Jigsaw PSHE to check their compliance with and preparation for the implementation of statutory Relationships and Sex Education and Health Education (statutory from September 2020).

-Discovery RE is a whole-school approach to Religious Education for the Primary School, comprising of detailed medium-term planning covering Buddhism, Christianity, Hinduism, Islam, Judaism and Sikhism, with reference to Humanism.
+Discovery RE is a whole school approach to Religious Education for the Primary School, comprising of detailed medium-term planning covering Buddhism, Christianity, Hinduism, Islam, Judaism and Sikhism, with reference to Humanism.
+See www.discoveryschemeofwork.com